soniabrami/toddmotto.github.io/_posts/2015-11-13-exploring-the-angular-1-5-component-method.md

 module.component(name, options);
 {% endhighlight %}

-The `name` argument is what we want to define our Directive as, the `options` argument is a definition Object passed into the component, rather than a function that we know so well in versions 1.4 and below.
+The `name` argument is what we want to define our Component as, the `options` argument is a definition Object passed into the component, rather than a function that we know so well in versions 1.4 and below.

 I've prebuilt a simple `counter` component for the purposes of this exercise in Angular `1.4.x` which we'll refactor into version `1.5.0-beta-1` to use `.component()`.